 You configure the action that spamBlocker takes based on the spam category of each email message.

 The Firebox uses spamBlocker actions to apply decisions about the delivery of email messages.
 When a message is assigned to a category, the related action is applied.
-Not all actions are supported when you use spamBlocker with the POP3-proxy.
+Not all actions are supported when you use spamBlocker with the POP3 and IMAP proxies.

 Allows the email message to go through the Firebox.

 Add subject tag